davish/davi.sh/src/content/blog/2020/03/switching-to-emacs.md

   - emacs
   - texteditors
   - configuration
-description: "How I learned to stop worrying and love the keyboard."
 ---

 My personal editor journey has been kind of strange.
 I started off using Sublime